varajala/easyurl/tests/README.md

 It's a very minimalistic unit testing library.

 To run the tests, launch the test server and after it is running execute the main test script.

-These tests are addition for unit tests written in JUnit inside the unittests package.